 In 1660 as a good Christian he was persuaded by the Franciscans to denounce the kachinas as evil, and to denounce the governor for encouraging their continuing use.
 Soon after Esteban Clemente denounced the kachinas as evil, drought and famine settled over the area.
 By 1668 a great many Indians perished of starvation including approximately 450 at Las Humanos, today’s Gran Quivara.
 About the same time the Apaches were killing both Spanish settlers and Christian Indians, and stealing thousands of head of sheep, cattle and horses.
 Esteban Clemente became convinced that his condemning of the kachinas had brought on the misery.
 In the late 1660s the Spanish discovered a plot to overthrow them, and they hanged 6 of Esteban’s neighbors.
 Instead of taking this as a warning he vowed to avenge them.
 Esteban Clemente put together an elaborate plan to have the colonists’ horses away in the mountains so the Spanish couldn’t escape, and for the Puebloan people to descend on the Spanish during Holy Week church services.
 Once again the plan was thwarted by informers and Esteban Clemente was hanged.
 This once devout Christian was found to have accumulated the paraphernalia of the kachinas religion in his house in an attempt to placate the kachinas.

 In the 1670s the signs were clear that the old Pueblo religion was rebounding.
 A new governor, Governor Trevino charged his military to assemble a force to make a sweep of the pueblos to round up sorcerers and confiscate all the heathen paraphernalia they could find.
 This they did and the Puebloans never forgave them.
-They imprisoned 47 men including Pop of San Juan, and hanged 4 of them.
+They imprisoned 47 men including Pope of San Juan, and hanged 4 of them.
 Pope went on to lead the revolt of 1680 that drove the Spaniards out of New Mexico.

 In early 1680 the Spanish leaders were still causing turmoil with their unscrupulous behavior toward the Indians.
 For example, Francisco Xavier, an assistant to the Spanish governor, led a group that approached an Apache camp under a flag of truce and then took them all prisoners to distribute as slaves to his men and then to sell the rest in Mexico.